Skip to content

 • 1 KitchenAid Ice Cream Attachment

-• 1 9×5' baking dish or any pan suitable for freezing the ice cream
+• 1 9×5-inch loaf pan or any suitable container for freezing & storing ice cream

 Ingredients